Fantastic Things to Do in Sifnos, Greece

 An old tower in the village of Kamares.

-One of the main reasons people venture along the island’s trails is to discover the Ancient Towers on the island.
+One of the main reasons people venture along the island’s trails is to discover the Ancient Towers.

 This old network of watchtowers is believed to have been an ancient communication system used by the former settlers to be alert and defend the island in case of sieges and pirate attacks.